Whipped Lingonberry Semolina Porridge – Easy breakfast

 Little Helper

-If you have a little eager helper at home like I do, this recipe is easy to involve your toddler or older kids!
-My two years old loves to measure ingredients, it is very easy to pour lingonberries (and snack them while cooking!), water and sugar into the pot before putting it on the stove to boil and when cooled holding the immerse blender with the adult – just to be part of the process is a big hit in our household.
-Cleaning the table after measuring with a sponge and spray is also a good skill to have.
-Involving your child in the homemaking will help you later when s/he starts doing things more independently.
+If you have a little eager helper at home, this recipe is easy to involve your toddler or older kids!
+My two-year-old loves to measure the ingredients, it is very easy to pour lingonberries (and snack on them while cooking…), water, and sugar into the pot before putting it on the stove to boil and when cooled holding the electric whisk with the adult – just to be part of the process is a big hit in our household.

 And by the way, this is THE favorite snack of our Little Helper!